Vaucluse House Appeal

 Sydney Living Museums assumed responsibility for Vaucluse House in 1981.
 For over 34 years we have cared for this highly significant house and grounds.
 Our curators and conservators have painstakingly researched the history of this place restoring it to the period when the Wentworth family called it home.

 Our work is not possible without the support of donations, big and small.
-Donate today to help create a future for the past at Vaucluse House.
+Donate today to help create a future for the past at SLM.